QSmally/DispatchQueue/README.md

 * Configurable and hot-scaling of pool sizes;
 * Automatic restart of failed threads;
 * DispatchGroups;
-* Implementation of a thread wrapper, DispatchThread.
+* Implementation of a thread wrapper, DispatchThread;
+* Terminate tasks which take longer than x ms.

 ## Installation
 `npm install dispatchqueue`